 To sum up:

-- 0% landfill: The entire process recycles the metal and reuses the energy from the plastic, which results in 0% of waste going into landfills.
+- 0% landfill: the entire process recycles plastic and metal which results in minimum waste going to landfills.

-- Proven experience: Our partners have already processed and recycled more than 10 tons of waste from Thales DIS.
+- Proven experience: our partners have already processed and recycled tons of waste from Thales or other plastic and metal industries.

 More resources on our carbon offset program and eco-friendly cards